ChrisFelt/TIMED_CHIMES/readme.md

 Stretch goals:

+Create Time class to handle timers longer than 24 hours - QTime maxes out at 23h 59m 59s Additionally requires replacement of QTimeEdit widget with a widget that can handle times >= 24h.

 Sound can be played for custom length of time, once, or on a loop.

 Controls can be bound to keys on the keyboard for quick access.